Process Capability (CPK)

 Setting up the Tulip Table API

-Then Create a Bot
+Then Create a API Token

-Grant the Bot all Scopes
+Grant the API Token all Scopes

 This will generate credentials for you to set up your API connector.
 It is a good idea to save these somewhere.
 Leave this window open while you open up a new window.